HesusG/data-blog/content/posts/reflection_on_teaching_I/index.md

 # Reflections on Teaching and Tech

-    As I dive into my master's in pedagogy, I want to share insights about how teaching and technology intersect in the classroom and beyond.
+> As I dive into my master's in pedagogy, I want to share insights about how teaching and technology intersect in the classroom and beyond.
 Drawing from my own experiences in tech education, let’s explore the evolving role of educators in fostering critical thinking and curiosity.

-Hey everyone! 👋 I’m currently studying online at Universidad Popular Autónoma del Estado de Puebla, working on my master's degree in pedagogy.
+Hey everyone! 👋.
 This week’s reading for my academic writing course focused on synthesizing some of Noam Chomsky’s ideas.
 It’s making me rethink a lot about the way we teach, especially when it comes to fostering independent thinking.

 In tech education, I’ve always been drawn to the practical side—teaching people how to code, analyze data, or use cloud technologies.
 But now I’m digging into the *why* and *how* of teaching itself.
 How do we, as educators, ensure that we’re not just training people to follow instructions, but actually encouraging them to think critically and creatively?